New regulations and requirements from the CY 2024 OPPS and ASC Final Rule.

-CMS now requires hospitals to further define information about each charge, and to separately list additional metadata about the file and hospital.
+Further define each charge and separately list additional metadata about the file and hospital.

-Even hospital providers who proactively included this data in their MRFs will want to parse out fields like Plan Name and Drug Units/Measurements across their datasets
+Hospital providers who proactively included this data in their MRFs should still parse out fields like plan names and drug units/measurements across their datasets.

-Data validation rules for new and existing fields are being added to allow for true standardization of price transparency data.
+Data validation rules for new and existing fields will allow for true standardization of price transparency data.

-This change will drastically improve the industry’s ability to serve accurate information to consumers, but every provider will be impacted to some degree (at Turquoise we call this Type 2 fun).
+This change will drastically improve the industry’s ability to serve accurate information to consumers, but every provider will be impacted.

-Consumer friendly dollar amount now required from formulaic rates.
+Consumer-friendly dollar amount is now required from formulaic rates.

 No more questions about IP vs. Inpatient or MSDRG vs. MS-DRG: CMS is mandating specific values for several fields.

-Simpler maintenance and efficient data storage - multiple rows for a given charge, one set of columns for Payer/Plan name.
+Simpler maintenance and efficient data storage thanks to multiple rows for a given charge and one set of columns for payer/plan name.

-Easier analysis without technical tools - one row for each charge, additional columns for each Payer/Plan name.
+Easier analysis without technical tools thanks to one row for each charge and additional columns for each Payer/Plan name.

-Most explicit - allows for storage of hierarchical and relational data in a plain text format.
+Most explicit since it allows for the storage of hierarchical and relational data in a plain text format.